thiblahute/meson-website/Build-options.md

 Most non-trivial builds require user-settable options.
 As an example a program may have two different data backends that are selectable at build time.
 Meson provides for this by having a option definition file.
-Its name is <tt>meson_options.txt</tt> and it is placed at the root of your source tree.
+Its name is `meson_options.txt` and it is placed at the root of your source tree.

 Here is a simple option file.